 The 5% Deposit Scheme: What Perth First Home Buyers Need to Know

-Saving a 20% deposit in Perth’s current market is a long road.
-With median house prices well above $700,000 across much of the metro area, getting that traditional deposit together can take years — and the market doesn’t always wait.
+Saving a 20% deposit in Perth’s current market can take a long time.
+With median house prices well above $700,000 across much of the metro area, many first home buyers are looking for a practical way to reduce the upfront cash barrier without taking unnecessary risks.

-The Australian Government 5% Deposit Scheme (formerly the First Home Guarantee) is the federal government’s answer to that problem.
-It lets eligible first home buyers purchase with as little as a 5% deposit without paying Lenders Mortgage Insurance — the premium that normally applies when you borrow more than 80% of a property’s value.
+The Australian Government 5% Deposit Scheme, formerly known as the First Home Guarantee, may help eligible buyers purchase with a minimum 5% deposit and no Lenders Mortgage Insurance (LMI).
+LMI is the insurance premium that often applies when a borrower has less than a 20% deposit.

-Following an October 2025 expansion, the Scheme is now substantially more accessible than the version many Perth buyers will remember.
-Income caps were removed, place numbers became unlimited, and the Perth property price cap was lifted to $850,000.
-For Perth buyers working towards their first property, it can mean the difference between buying now and buying in three or four years.
+Following the 1 October 2025 expansion, the Scheme is more accessible than the version many Perth buyers may remember.
+Income caps were removed, places became unlimited, and the Perth property price cap increased to $850,000.
+For eligible buyers, the Scheme may reduce the upfront deposit and LMI barrier, but lender approval, serviceability, property eligibility and Scheme rules still apply.

 How the 5% Deposit Scheme Works

-With a standard home loan, any deposit under 20% triggers Lenders Mortgage Insurance (LMI).
-LMI protects the lender, not you, if you default on the loan.
-On a $600,000 purchase with a 5% deposit, LMI could add anywhere from $15,000 to $25,000 to your upfront costs.
+With a standard home loan, a deposit under 20% often means the lender may require Lenders Mortgage Insurance.
+LMI protects the lender, not the borrower, if the loan defaults.
+On a $600,000 purchase with a 5% deposit, LMI can add a significant upfront cost, depending on the lender, loan structure and borrower profile.

 Eligibility: Who Qualifies?

-• Owner-occupier: the property must be your principal place of residence, not an investment
+• Owner-occupier use: the property must be your home, not an investment property.

 Perth Price Caps: What Does the Scheme Cover?